therobot/infisical-opentofu-post/README.md

 - Introduction.
 - Assumptions and pre-requisites.
 - Configuring Infisical on your development machine and create an Infisical project.
-- Creating a Machine Identity and exposing it to Open Tofu.
+- Creating a Machine Identity and exposing it to OpenTofu.
 - Creating a secret in Infisical.
-- Deploying a GCP compute instance with Open Tofu.
+- Deploying a GCP compute instance with OpenTofu.
 - Retrieving secrets from Infisical and feeding them to startup script.
 - Conclusions.

 ## Introduction
 A seasoned infrastructure engineer cares about security.
 Protecting sensitive data is one of the most important security tasks an engineer performs.
 Proper security measures help ensure this data is protected from theft or unauthorized access.
 With the myriad of tools available in the market, it is easier than never before to implement security best practices.
 We are going to learn how to use one of those tools: Infisical, an open-source secret management platform.
 Teams use Infisical to centralize configuration and secrets.
-In this post we are going to learn how to integrate Infisical with Open Tofu, a Terraform 100% open-source fork.
+In this post we are going to learn how to integrate Infisical with OpenTofu, a Terraform 100% open-source fork.

 Imagine that you need to have a secret safely available as an environment variable of a startup script in a GCP compute instance.
 Probably your startup script will use the environment later to perform another action.
-This post will walk through to creation of a GCP compute instance with Open Tofu, then use Infisical to retrieve a secret and inject it in the startup script of the startup script.
+This post will walk through to creation of a GCP compute instance with OpenTofu, then use Infisical to retrieve a secret and inject it in the startup script of the startup script.

 These are the steps to follow:
  - Configure Infisical in a development machine and create an Infisical project.
- - Creating an Infisical Machine Identity to use in Open Tofu.
+ - Creating an Infisical Machine Identity to use in OpenTofu.
  - Create a secret in Infisical.
- - Deploy a GCP compute instance with Open Tofu.
+ - Deploy a GCP compute instance with OpenTofu.
  - Retrieve a secret from Infisical Vault and inject it in a compute instance init script.

 I hope everything is clear at this point, let's step forward.